magnet-linux/magnet-linux/README.md

 ## How it works

-- Packages are defined as simple Jsonnet definitions.
+- Packages are defined as simple Jsonnet definitions that form a dependency graph.
-- Each package's build definition is hashed, giving a unique id for each variation of a package.
+- Each package's build definition is hashed, giving a unique id for each package (or package variable).
 - If that package id doesn't exist then the package sources are fetched, validated and built.
 - If a package is already cached, no need to rebuild from source.